 Well...
 You get it.
 Just another eval_statement recursion.
 It’s really easy.
-Just that Python is not that easy sometimes.
-To understand tuple assignments and different class scopes, a lot more code had to be written.
-Yet we’re still not talking about Descriptors and Nested List Comprehensions, just the simple stuff.
+Python can obviously get way more complicated then this.
+To understand tuple assignments, list comprehensions and everything else, a lot more code had to be written.

-I need to mention now that this recursive approach is really good because it only evaluates what needs to be evaluated.
+I need to mention now that lazy evaluation is really good because it only evaluates what needs to be evaluated.
 All the statements and modules that are not used are just being ignored.
-It’s a little bit similar to the backtracking algorithm.

-Like described in the jedi.evaluate.parsing_representation module, there’s a need for an ast like module to represent the states of parsed modules.
+Like described in the jedi.parser.tree module, there’s a need for an ast like module to represent the states of parsed modules.

 But now there are also structures in Python that need a little bit more than that.
 An Instance for example is only a Class before it is instantiated.
 This class represents these cases.